TrinityrjBass/DnD-encounter-simulator-site/readme.md

+I have moved development to the DnD Royale project.
+I've updated the technologies and cleaned up a lot of the extraneous files.
+Please see that project for the newest features.
 ## Webserver
 This is the webserver files for the D&D encounter simulator.
 It is currenly only hosted on request as it's still in development.
 This is my first webapp, also first time working with Python, and deploying my own code.